Change of college

 For more details about the change of college process, see our change of college application page.

 - Please note that applicants for change of college for Fall 2020 or Spring 2021 can use any technical courses for their intended major that were completed with a Pass grade during the Spring 2020 semester.
 All Pass grades will satisfy requirements, including college requirements.
-However, applicants must have two semesters of letter graded work before they will be reviewed.
-Applicants who do not have sufficient letter graded work in technical courses will be reviewed at the end of the semester in which they applied.
+However, applicants must have two semesters of letter graded technical courses listed on the change of college worksheet before they will be reviewed.
+Applicants who do not have sufficient letter graded work in technical courses listed on the change of college worksheet will be reviewed at the end of the semester in which they applied.

 - Fall semester: the first day of instruction until 4:00 p.m.
 PDT, October 1 for admission to that same fall semester

 - Spring semester: the first week of instruction until 4:00 p.m.
 PDT, March 1 for admission to that same spring semester

 We do not offer rolling admission, so regardless of when the application is submitted, it won’t be reviewed until after the deadline.
 Late applications are not accepted.
 If the application deadline falls on a weekend, then forms may be submitted up until 4:00 p.m.
 PDT on the following Monday.

 Completed applications should be submitted for final review to an ESS peer adviser.
 A peer adviser will review your application to ensure completion of the forms and give your application to the Change of College team.
 Peer advisers are available via the ESS Virtual Front Desk or via email at email@example.com.